michaelweiss/streamlit-models/README.md

 ## Spam

-This example combines training a machine learning model with using it in one app.
-The application trains a spam classifier on the data from the [SMS Spam Collection](https://archive.ics.uci.edu/ml/datasets/sms+spam+collection) dataset.
-The basic structure of the application is similar to the `iris` example.
-However, since the data is unstructured, textual data, we need to convert it into a bag-of-words representation to obtain features that we can use to train a machine learning model.
+This example combines training a machine learning model with using it in one application.
+The application trains a spam classifier on the data from the [SMS Spam Collection dataset](https://archive.ics.uci.edu/ml/datasets/sms+spam+collection).
+The basic structure of the application is similar to that of the `iris` example.
+However, since the data is unstructured, textual data, we need to first convert it into a bag-of-words representation to obtain features that we can then use to train a machine learning model.

-To use the app run:
+To use the application run:

 ```
 streamlit run spam.py